Kitty Green: Early life and education

 Kitty Green grew up in Melbourne.
 She attended the Victorian College of the Arts, where she studied film and television.
 While attending the Victorian College of the Arts, Green made a short film entitled Spilt that was premiered at the Brisbane International Film Festival and screened at festivals internationally, earning a few awards in the process.
 Soon after her graduation, Green began work at ABC on 'Art Nation' and 'Artscape'.
 Green also traveled around Europe and described herself as "crashing on couches" during the beginning of her career.
 She later went to work on a film entitled Van Diemen's Land in 2009, but only in the camera and electrical department, specifically in charge of stills.
 A few years later she went on to work on her first documentary Ukraine is Not a Brothel, spending a year in her grandmother's native home, Ukraine.
 During the filming she was arrested by the SBU and faced what she described as "a ferocious media circus" when the film released.
 She and two other protesters were forcefully taken and abducted by officers, and were held in a SBU office for lengthy interrogations.
 Green's friends and family were highly concerned about her disappearance, and say she is extremely lucky to have come out of the situation safely.

 Her film Ukraine Is Not A Brothel focuses on the Ukrainian feminist movement "Femen".
 The film won an AACTA award for Best Australian Feature Documentary.
 She also won an award for her short film The Face of Ukraine: Casting Oksana Baiul for Best Non-Fiction Short Film at the Sundance Film Festival.

 Later on in 2017 Green moved to the United States to work on her documentary Casting JonBenét and currently resides there.

 Career

-Soon after graduating from the Victorian College of the Arts, Green went on to work at ABC on 'Art Nation' and 'Artscape' where she shot, edited, and produced documentary content for national broadcast.
-Later on she worked on Van Diemen's Land (2009) in the camera and electrical department.
+Soon after graduating from the Victorian College of the Arts, Green worked at ABC on 'Art Nation' and 'Artscape', where she shot, edited, and produced documentary content for national broadcast.
+Later she worked on Van Diemen's Land (2009) in the camera and electrical department.